 Milton (2018), Janerka et al. (2023) and Bourke et al. (2024) highlight that impeccable ethical practices significantly improve the quality of research.
-Using a participatory approach (Milton, 2019) (Bourke et al., 2024), Janerka identifies key priorities such as patient safety and continuing education (Janerka et al., 2023).
-Bourke highlights the impact of contextual factors on nursing students' communication during simulations, emphasising the importance of enhanced training in interprofessional skills (Bourke et al., 2024).
+Using a participatory approach (11) (14), Janerka identifies key priorities such as patient safety and continuing education (15).
+Bourke highlights the impact of contextual factors on nursing students' communication during simulations, emphasising the importance of enhanced training in interprofessional skills (14).